LordDemecrius83/DDLC-reniOS/README.md

   -any other mod that doesn't require renpy 7.0+

-Installing this requires AppSync Unified which you can get on cydia.akemi.ai --

-Save Files are stored on /var/mobile/Documents/RenPy/(iOS 8 and above) or /var/mobile/Application/<uuid>/Documents/(iOS 6 and 7)

   Install Instructions
   --
   1.Install the ipa with Filza(iOS 9 and 10) or sideloadly(iOS 8)